Licences and certificate

 Your hunter's or trapper's certificate can be replaced if it has been lost, damaged or stolen.
 The cost to replace a certificate for 2022 is $19.29.

 You may also request a replacement if your certificate expired before March 31, 1994 and you wish to make it permanent in order to purchase a hunting or trapping licence.

 In any of the above situations, you should proceed as follows:

 Take the number of your hunter’s certificate or trapper’s certificate to a licence sales outlet and pay the certificate replacement fee.

 Once the fee has been paid, your new certificate will be mailed to the address in the computer system.

-ATTENTION!
 You cannot change your address directly at a licence sales outlet.
-To record a change of address, please complete the electronic change of address form (in French only)
+To record a change of address, please complete the electronic change of address form.

 If you do not know your certificate number